MinaAlmasi/assignment4-using-finetuned-transformers/README.md

 # Using Finetuned Transformers via HuggingFace: Detecting Emotions in Fake and Real News Headlines
 This repository forms *assignment 4* by Mina Almasi (202005465) in the subject Language Analytics, Cultural Data Science, F2023.
 The assignment description can be found [here](https://github.com/MinaAlmasi/assignment4-using-finetuned-transformers/blob/main/assignment-desc.md).

-The repository contains code for running an emotion classification using the BERT model using the BERT model [j-hartmann/emotion-english-distilroberta-base](https://huggingface.co/j-hartmann/emotion-english-distilroberta-base).
+The repository contains code for running an emotion classification using the BERT model [*j-hartmann/emotion-english-distilroberta-base*](https://huggingface.co/j-hartmann/emotion-english-distilroberta-base).
 The results are visualized and key differences between the two sets of headlines are discussed in the [Results](https://github.com/MinaAlmasi/assignment4-using-finetuned-transformers#results) section.

 ## Data
-The classifiers are trained on the [Fake or Real News](https://www.kaggle.com/datasets/jillanisofttech/fake-or-real-news) dataset.
-The dataset contains the title (headline), text and label (```FAKE``` or ```REAL```) of 7796 articles.
+The emotion classifcation is run on ```FAKE``` and ```REAL``` news headlines from the [Fake or Real News](https://www.kaggle.com/datasets/jillanisofttech/fake-or-real-news) dataset.
+The dataset contains the title (headline), text and label of 7796 articles.
 The dataset is located in the ```data``` folder.

 ## Reproducibility
 To reproduce the emotion classification and visualisation, follow the instructions in the [Pipeline](https://github.com/MinaAlmasi/assignment4-using-finetuned-transformers#pipeline) section.